gongx030/ensemblemerge/README.md

 <!-- badges: end -->

-ensemblemerge is a package that implements a common work flow for several single cell RNA sequence integration methods including Seurat V3, Scanorama, Harmony, Liger, fastMNN, and bbknn.
-The merging process is designed to be as streamlined as possible for the user, only requiring a **SummarizedExperiment**, **SingleCellExperiment**, or **Seurat** object and a specification of which method should be used to integrate in `setParams()`.
+ensemblemerge is a package that implements a common work flow for several single cell RNA sequence integration methods including Seurat, Scanorama, Harmony, Liger, fastMNN, bbknn and scVI.
+The merging process is designed to be as streamlined as possible for the user, only requiring a **SingleCellExperiment**, or **Seurat** object and a specification of which method should be used to integrate in `setParams()`.

 **Instructions, documentation, and examples can be found online at: [EnsembleMerge](https://erikjskie.github.io/packages/ensemblemerge/)**